Wolox/simple-crud/README.md

 - Paginate: whether it should paginate or not. `true` paginates using wor-paginate, `false` doesn't paginate
 - Authorize: whether it should use Pundit to automatically check if the action is permitted
+- Authenticate: whether it should use Devise to check for a current_user
 - Serializer: specify a particular serializer you should use

 You'll need a few things so they work correctly: